One Times Square: Front billboard and displays

+Topmost screen

+A 55 ft video screen sponsored by ITT Corporation was introduced to the top of the tower, which would feature video advertisements and community service announcements.
 In 1998, Discover Card replaced ITT Corporation as the operator and sponsor of the topmost screen on One Times Square as part of a ten-year deal.
 The deal came alongside the announcement that Discover Card would be an official sponsor of Times Square's 1999–2000 festivities.

-News Corporation (later renamed 21st Century Fox) replaced NBC as the operator and sponsor of the Astrovision screen in 2006.
-Sony returned to One Times Square in 2010, replacing the News Corp.
-Panasonic screen with a new high-definition LED display.

 In December 2007, Toshiba took over sponsorship of the top-most screen of One Times Square from Discover Card in a 10-year lease.
-The screen displayed not only Toshiba products but also videos about tourism in Japan.
-In 2008, upgrades to the upper portion of One Times Square commenced, including the installation of new Toshiba high-definition LED displays (known as ToshibaVision), and the redesign of its roof to accommodate a larger New Year's Eve ball, which became a year-round fixture of the building beginning in 2009.
+During its sponsorship, the display featured advertising for Toshiba products, as well as advertising promoting Japanese tourism.
+Upgrades to the upper portion of One Times Square commenced in 2008, including the installation of new Toshiba high-definition LED displays (known as ToshibaVision), and the redesign of its roof to accommodate a larger New Year's Eve ball, which became a year-round fixture of the building beginning in 2009.
 Toshiba announced that it would end its One Times Square sponsorship in early 2018, citing ongoing cost-cutting measures.